 The production method was changed as a result.
-Joan used hard fired biscuit instead of soft biscuit-fired blanks and painted it with acrylic paint before finishing it with marine varnish, eliminating the need for a second firing and the problem of smudging.
+Joan used hard-fired biscuits instead of soft biscuit-fired blanks and painted it with acrylic paint before finishing it with marine varnish, eliminating the need for a second firing and the problem of smudging.
 For the first time after the death of her husband, Joan took up an idea they had discussed before his death; she obtained soft biscuit-fired models from Rye Pottery, which she decorated, and returned the models for a final glaze firing.